 An API first approach is followed from the beginning.

-A mariadb (mysql with a better license) is the default database for VulnIQ.
+Mysql is the default database for VulnIQ.
 This is the core data store and the only single point of failure in VulnIQ architecture.
 Without the database neither the front-end nor the back-end will work.

 By default all files are stored on the local file system.
 These files include web page screenshots, original copies of data, source codes for git repositories and more.